jagi/meteor-astronomy/README.md

 <img src="http://astronomy.meteor.com/images/logo.png" />

 The Astronomy package extends your Mongo documents with functionalities defined in the schema.
-It's the model layer (in [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern) for Meteor or for people coming from relational databases environment, it's the Object-relational mapping system.
+It's the model layer (in [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern) for Meteor or for people coming from relational databases environment, it's the Object-relational mapping system (ORM).

 ## Table of Contents